tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Normal DTLS does not provide a mechanism for suppressing the sequence number field entirely.
-In cases where a sequence number is not required (e.g., when a reliable transport is in use), a cTLS implementation may suppress it by setting the `suppressSequenceNumber` flag in the compression profile being used (see
+In cases where a sequence number is not required (e.g., when a reliable transport is in use), a cTLS implementation MUST suppress it by setting the `suppressSequenceNumber` flag in the compression profile being used (see
 {{template-based-specialization}}).
 When this flag is enabled, the S bit in the configuration octet MUST be cleared.